idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Weak performer means others on team have to cover both in mentoring, and picking up dropped ball.
   - Sets a bad example for the team
   - Team knows the weak, and dislikes it.
-  - Need to mitigate impact of week employee.
+  - Need to mitigate impact of weak employee.
 - The manager.
   - Emotionally draining.
 But you own giving them an opportunity not their success.
-  - When they're in the wrong role, best thing that happen is getting them to a place where they are successful.
+  - When they're in the wrong role, best thing that can happen is getting them to a place where they are successful.
   - Can be time and energy intensive, robs the team and good employees of your energy.
-  - Ensure criteria for demonstrating employees recover is sufficient.
+  - Ensure criteria for demonstrating employees recovery is sufficient.
 Get pre-agreement on criteria with your organizational leaders.
-  - Remember, all employee's getting into this process will improve because they are being chased.
+  - Remember, all employees getting into this process will improve because they are being chased.
 Ensure their improvement isn't temporary

 Most companies have a well laid out process, that you follow.